Beginner's Guide to Wuxia Part 1

-Simply put, Wuxia (武侠) is a genre of modern Chinese writing featuring the lives and adventures of martial artists.
+Simply put, Wuxia (武侠) is a genre of Chinese writing featuring the lives and adventures of martial artists.
 The stories are always set in ancient China, typically between the Tang and middle Ching dynasties (approximately AD 618 to AD 1800).
-The main attraction of the genre is the myriad of powerful martial arts, or kung fu, wielded by the story characters.
+The main attraction of the Wuxia novels is the myriad of powerful martial arts, or kung fu, wielded by the story characters.

-While Wuxia movies and television dramas tend to show protagonists capable of feats such as scaling tall buildings, shattering walls with one blow, or self-healing, it should be noted that Wuxia stories are not supernatural in premise.
+While movies and television adaptations of Wuxia novels tend to show protagonists capable of feats such as scaling tall buildings, shattering walls with one blow, or self-healing, it should be noted that Wuxia stories are not supernatural in premise.
 Gods, demons and monsters do not feature in them.
-Tropes such as inter-realm travel or non-human races also do not appear.
+Tropes such as inter-realm travel and non-human races also do not appear.
 In the parlance of modern Chinese writing, Wuxia is differentiated from Xianxia (仙侠).
 The latter being stories with supernatural elements.

 Note: Xia (侠) is the Chinese character for chivalry and could be used as a suffix for many terms.

 Wuxia as a proper genre only came into prominence after the May Fourth Movement of 1919, the movement itself spearheaded by patriotic students calling for a new response to the world order.
 From this movement evolved a new form of literature, and progressively the Chinese world saw more and more works written in the Wuxia style.
-Such works peaked in popularity between the 1960s to the 1980s, fuelled both by the rise of popular Wuxia writers like Jin Yong and Liang Yusheng, and television and movie adaptations which were very well received.
-Of note, Wuxia stories from the 1960s onwards differ markedly in writing style from predecessors.
+Such works peaked in popularity between the 1960s and the 1980s, fuelled by the rise of popular Wuxia writers like Jin Yong and Liang Yusheng, and popular movie and television adaptations.
+Of note, Wuxia novels from the 1960s onwards differ markedly in writing style from predecessors.
 These newer works are easier to read, and also include other storytelling elements like mystery, romance and political intrigue.

 Kung Fu, the Heart of Wuxia